nodejs/node/doc/api/crypto.md

 is very likely to introduce a
 [timing attack](http://codahale.com/a-lesson-in-timing-attacks/).
-Such a timing attack would allow someone to construct an HMAC value for a message of their choosing without posessing the key.
+Such a timing attack would allow someone to construct an HMAC value for a message of their choosing without possessing the key.
 Use `timingSafeEqual(a, b)` to compare digest values.

 The `Hmac` object can not be used again after `hmac.digest()` has been